mvn-daipham2-hn/design_pattern_with_dart/state_pattern/README.md

 # State Pattern
+> Encapsulate state-based behavior and delegate behavior to the current state
 ## Problem-solving:
 The State Pattern allows an object to alter its behavior when its internal state changes.
 The object will appear to change its class.